MSc.

 CAB G 15.2

-I completed both my bachelor's and master's degrees in computer science at ETH, graduating in 2021.
-During my thesis, I delved into normative prior models for interpretable anomaly detection in echocardiograms.
+I earned both my Bachelor's and Master's degrees in Computer Science from ETH Zurich, graduating in 2021.
+My master's thesis focused on developing normative prior models for interpretable anomaly detection in echocardiograms.

 Abstract